Lifecycle Services (LCS) for Finance and Operations customers

 Use can use the Subscription estimator tool to evaluate your subscription requirements for the current version of Finance and Operations.
 To use Subscription estimator, download the usage profile, which is a Microsoft Excel workbook.
 Then, in the workbook, complete the following worksheets:

 After you've completed the worksheets, enter the data from the summary sheet into Subscription estimator by clicking + New estimate.
 You must make one estimate the active estimate.
 Make sure that the estimate that you mark as active is same as the offer that you bought through the VL or CSP channel.

 To provision your environment, you must to complete a configuration checklist.
 As you make progress through the methodology, environments become available to you.
 Click Configure to add deployment information.

 Because the information that you enter determines your experience, carefully review your input.
 After you've entered all the required information, sign-off is required for the deployment request.
 The user who completes the sign-off becomes the system administrator on the Finance and Operations instance.
 Verify that the correct user completes the sign-off for the deployment.
-After the sign-off is completed, the Microsoft site reliability engg. team reviews the request.
+After the sign-off is completed, the Microsoft site reliability engagement team reviews the request.
 After the team has reviewed the information that you entered, it initiates the provisioning.
 If the information isn't correct, the team will contact you.
-After the provisioning is completed, the status is updated to indicate that the environment has been deployed, as shown in the following screen shot.
-If the provisioning takes longer than expected, the Microsoft site reliability engg. team reviews the status and takes appropriate actions.
+After the provisioning is completed, the status is updated to indicate that the environment has been deployed, as shown in the following screenshot.
+If the provisioning takes longer than expected, the Microsoft site reliability engagement team reviews the status and takes appropriate actions.
 These actions might include contacting you.
 After the environment is provisioned, click Full details to open the Detailed environment page, where you can sign in to the system, view the monitoring status, or view relevant updates.